khadeeja12/JavaFullStack-Project/README.md

 <h2>Security of Application</h2><br>
 if somebody knows the url they can easily get the data . we are not using any login or creditionals to get the data. so it is not secure.<br>
 So if we use username adn password also along with , its also not secure.
 Therefore we need temporoary token named jwt (jason web token).<br>
+<h4>Dependency-SpringBoot starter Security is used</h4><br>
+Now when we restart the application, and typing the url to browser, it takes us to the login page.<br>
+Therefore it is called Form based Authentication. username is user and password is printed to our console.<br>